-Below are the 10 most frequently asked questions by employees about changes.
-They are from the Employee’s Survival Guide to Change.
+These are the 10 most frequently asked questions employees ask about change:

-Lack of Awareness is often the number one cause of change resistance among employees, yet it is the easiest resistance point to fix.
+Lack of Awareness is often the number one cause of resistance among employees.
+Fortunately, it's the easiest resistance point to address, starting with the answers below.

 These external marketplace changes can result in:

 External business drivers take time to set in.
-If they have already affected the bottom line of your company, change is needed immediately.
-In some cases it is already too late—the internal change should have started much sooner.
+If they have already affected your organization's bottom line, change is needed immediately.
+(In some cases it is already too late—the internal change should have started much sooner.)

-When external marketplace changes become apparent inside the organization, managers suddenly realize the risks of not changing.
+When external marketplace changes become apparent inside the organization, leaders and people managers suddenly realize the risks of not changing.

 For businesses, the risk of not changing could mean: